MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/admin-quick-start.md

 # Yammer admin quick start

-If you're just doing a quick trial of Yammer, you can experiment with the Yammer settings, add some users, and go.
+If you're doing a quick trial of Yammer, you can experiment with the Yammer settings, add some users, and go.

 ## Quick start